 A hand lens and ID books - Stace: New Flora of the British Isles plus a picture guide such as Rose: The Wild Flower Key is an appropriate combination.
-Some centres provide transport but do bring wet weather gear including boots/wellies, a clipboard, and possibly a grapnel (although there will be a few to share in case of aquatic plants survey sites).
+Poland: The Vegetative Key to the British Flora can also be a useful resource for plants not in flower.
+Some FISC Providers arrange transport but do bring wet weather gear including boots/wellies, a clipboard, and possibly a grapnel (although there will be a few to share in case of aquatic plants survey sites).
 Bring a packed lunch and a drink, a notebook, a recording card if you are using one and be prepared for any weather for the field test.